Gyanendra Pandey (historian): Early life and career

 Pandey did his schooling in Sherwood College, Nainital, and completed his B.A.
 (Hons.) in history at St. Stephen's College, Delhi, ranking first in the first class.
 He completed his D.Phil. in South Asian history under the supervision of Tapan Raychaudhuri as a Rhodes Scholar at Nuffield College, Oxford.
-He was a research fellow at Lincoln College, Oxford, and later at Wolfson College, Oxford, from 1974-78.
+He was a research fellow at Lincoln College, Oxford, and later at Wolfson College, Oxford, from 1974 to 1978.

 He was a lecturer in history at the University of Leeds and then at the University of Hyderabad, which were followed by a fellowship at the Centre for Studies in Social Sciences in Kolkata.
-In 1985 he became a professor at the University of Allahabad, moving to a similar position at the University of Delhi from 1986–1998.
+In 1985 he became a professor at the University of Allahabad, moving to a similar position at the University of Delhi from 1986 to 1998.
 He was a professor of anthropology and history and chair of the Department of Anthropology at Johns Hopkins University.
 Presently, he is a professor of history at Emory University, Atlanta, Georgia.